Codeize/sentinel/README.md

 1. Pull in the changes
 1. Run `npm ci` to install/update all dependencies for safety
-1. Run `npx prisma db push` to push any schema changes if applicable.
+1. Run `npx prisma migrate deploy` to push any schema changes if applicable.
 1. Run `npm run cleanbuild` to build the source code
 1. Double check that `.env.sample` has the same values as `.env`, and update `.env` if you see any differences.
 1. Restart the bot.